Planning permission is needed for most building work or for the change of use of a building or piece of land.

 We advise on all types of proposals, from householder extensions through to large scale developments, and provide specific advice tailored to meet your needs.

 You may also require Building Regulations consent for your proposal.
 Our Building Control team ensure that building work meets the minimum standards of the Building Regulations including fire safety, structure and thermal insulation requirements.
-For further details please see our building control page.

 If your proposals are not permitted development and they constitute development then planning permission will be required.